Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 ## Query Projections
 * Use query projections to select specified column.
-* Use comma to seleprate each column query.
+* Use comma to seperate each column query.
   For example, `SELECT id, score, name FROM students;`

 ### Give Another Name to Column